MQTT Performance Testing using Gatling

 Higher levels of QoS are necessary in mission-critical applications where data accuracy and timeliness are paramount.
 Low levels of quality of service also help reduce message overhead, which can benefit applications with limited bandwidth or messages that are not mission-critical.

-There are open-source MQTT brokers available, such as Mosquito, alongside closed-source commercial MQTT message brokers, such as HiveMQ, VerneMQ, and Bevywise MQTT.
+There are open-source brokers, such as Mosquito, alongside closed-source commercial message brokers, such as HiveMQ, VerneMQ, and Bevywise.

-Performance evaluation of MQTT brokers is necessary to ensure that the system can handle the expected load and usage patterns of data in real time.
-Performance testing is critical to identify bottlenecks and potential scalability issues while ensuring that the MQTT broker can handle unexpected spikes in traffic from MQTT clients or devices in an IoT system.
+Performance evaluation of MQTT brokers is necessary to ensure that the system can handle the expected load and usage patterns of data in real-time.
+Performance testing is critical to identify bottlenecks and potential scalability issues while ensuring the broker can handle unexpected spikes in traffic from clients or devices in an IoT system.

-Gatling is an excellent tool choice for MQTT performance testing of your IoT system.
+Gatling is an excellent choice for MQTT performance testing of your IoT system.

-For the performance evaluation of an MQTT broker to be realistic, it is vital to simulate tens of thousands of connections to the broker.
-Most MQTT load test tools are implemented on top of standard MQTT clients, using libraries that are designed to implement one single connection.
-These libraries don’t scale well to support the thousands of different connections required to simulate realistic MQTT performance tests.
+For the performance evaluation of a broker to be realistic, it is vital to simulate tens of thousands of connections to the broker.
+Most load test tools are implemented on top of standard MQTT clients, using libraries designed to implement a single connection.
+These libraries don’t scale well enough to support the thousands of connections required to simulate realistic performance tests.

-The Gatling MQTT protocol is different from the ones offered by other stress testing tools.
-The protocol is built on top of Netty’s MQTT codecs and network framework, enabling it to scale effectively and emulate the required tens of thousands of connections that are needed for accurate MQTT performance testing.
+The Gatling MQTT plugin is different from other stress testing tools.
+The protocol is built on top of Netty codecs and network framework, enabling it to scale effectively and emulate the tens of thousands of connections needed for accurate performance testing.

 In the rest of this article, we’ll go over setting up Gatling for performance evaluation of an MQTT broker in an IoT system.

-Gatling will simulate connections from numerous MQTT clients and transmit MQTT data messages to the MQTT broker in real-time whilst measuring the response time and providing other key metrics to conduct MQTT performance evaluation.
+Gatling simulates connections from numerous clients and transmits data messages to the broker in real time while measuring the response time and providing other key metrics to measure performance.

-Let’s walk through the steps to start MQTT performance testing with Gatling from scratch.
+Let’s walk through the steps to start performance testing with Gatling from scratch.

 Create Gatling Project from Maven

-If you already have an existing Maven project that you would prefer to use, you can check the Gatling dependencies imported in the pom.xml of the same project and add those to your own Java project.
+If you already have a Maven project you prefer, you can check the Gatling dependencies imported in the pom.xml of the same project and add those to your Java project.

 import io.gatling.javaapi.mqtt.*;